HugoZAuad/HugoZAuad/README.en.md

 ###

 <p align="left">I enjoy building interfaces that make sense, that are intuitive and functional, but also beautiful and agile.
-Because, at the end of the day, code is not just about running—it's about creating experiences.<br><br>💻 Skills: HTML5, CSS3, JavaScript, TypeScript, TailWind CSS, BootStrap, Styled Components, Node.js, React.js, and Next.js.<br><br>🎯 Goal: I am seeking my first opportunity in the IT market to apply and expand my knowledge, contributing to innovative and challenging projects.</p>
+Because, at the end of the day, code is not just about running—it's about creating experiences.<br><br>🎯 Goal: I am seeking my first opportunity in the IT market to apply and expand my knowledge, contributing to innovative and challenging projects.</p>

 ###